SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

 Using Non-Printable ASCII Characters as Delimiters
 -------------------------------------------------------
+The following is an example of using non-printable ASCII characters as delimiters:

 Non-printable characters can be specified using their octal representations, by using the ``E'\000'`` format, where ``000`` is the octal value of the character.